sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 ```

 ### 3.1.8 Pull Model
-All NBIs - CLI, REST and gNMI - can pull contents of alarm history table and event history table based on openconfig yang model.
+All NBIs - CLI, REST and gNMI - can pull contents of current alarm table and event history table.
 The following filters are supported:
 - ALL ( pulls all alarms)
 - Severity.